mzou12/Guard-with-cat/README.md

-Senior Student in a University
+Graduate Student in a University

 <!---
 Guard-with-cat/Guard-with-cat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.